 As you saw above, the Brightline train goes down to Miami from Palm Beach, which I definitely want to mention if you plan to have more time on Florida’s east coast.
 Some Florida veterans, and even first-timers, might be wondering if the soul train doesn’t have to stop there – can you get to Orlando too?

 As of now, Brightline is working on their route from Orlando to Miami, hopefully completed within the next three years.
 It will take about three hours to go from Miami to Orlando, with the ability to stop at Fort Lauderdale and Palm Beach.
 The station in Orlando will be right at the airport and end downtown in Miami.

 As of now, there are options for Amtrak in between these cities, but the direct routes are limited.
 The route takes five hours or more, depending on the time of day and the stops.
-There’s also buses, but at the point many opt to drive, as car rentals are fairly affordable.
+There are also buses, but at that point many opt to drive, as car rentals are fairly affordable.

 However, I for one am thrilled about a direct train route, which ultimately gives travelers more options for flying into various cities.
 I loved my time in Orlando last summer, and would have had even more fun if I started the trip celebration via train first!

 Tell me: did you know you could explore Florida by train?
 Have you ever taken a train in the US?
 Have you been to Palm Beach before?
 Do you like afternoon tea?